Carmen Roy

-Carmen Roy was an ethnologist and folklorist who conducted a oral survey in the Gaspé Peninsula and served in many roles as curator and section director at Canada's National Museum in Ottawa in the late 1940s through to the 1980s.
+Carmen Roy was an ethnologist and folklorist who conducted an oral survey in the Gaspé Peninsula and served in many roles as curator and section director at Canada's National Museum in Ottawa in the late 1940s through to the 1980s.
 Working with Marius Barbeau and Luc Lacouciere, she helped build and modernize ethnographic practice in Canada and was considered an early leader in the field of folklore in the country.
 As an administrator at the National Museum she also helped foster the scholarship of collectors such as Helen Creighton and Edith Fowke.

 Early life and education

 Roy grew up in Cap-Chat on the Gaspé Peninsula, where she published poetry under the pseudonym "Mousse Des Bois."
 She would later attend Collège Marguerite-Bourgeoys in Montreal where she completed her baccalauréat en Lettres in 1942.
 She then went on to study French at the Université Laval.
 It was there in Quebec city where she encountered Marius Barbeau in 1947 who sparked her interest in folklore.
 At his recommendation she secured a position at the National Museum of Canada.
 With the help of scholarships, she would later complete a doctorate in ethnography at the Sorbonne in 1953, under the supervision of Marcel Griaule, her thesis titled "Littérature orale en Gaspesis."
 Her jury included Charles Bruneau and Henri-Irénée Marrou.
 Some speculate she was one of the first women from the peninsula to obtain a doctorate degree.